lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 conflicting goals?

 I make two contributions in this work.
-First, I develop a new compactness metric, human compactness, that improves upon previous measures by incorporating a notion of travel times.
+First, I develop a new compactness metric---human compactness---that improves upon previous measures by incorporating a notion of travel times.
 Second, I use a Markov Chain Monte Carlo (MCMC) approach to generate a large sample of districting plans.
-I find no trade-off between compactness and homogeneity across all four compactness measures I examine: plans with more compact districts do not tend to have lower levels of homogeneity.
-I further find that my human compactness measure consistently identifies more homogeneous districts, suggesting that a judicious choice of compactness metric can in fact encourage better electoral outcomes.
+I find mixed evidence for a trade-off between compactness and homogeneity depending on the compactness measure used.
+I further find that my human compactness measure consistently identifies more homogeneous districts, suggesting that a judicious choice of compactness metric can in fact encourage keeping communities of interest together.

 \end{abstract}

+\begin{center}
+\textbf{Word Count}: 13942
+\end{center}

 \pagebreak{}